Brief Description of the Corridor

 - enhanced approaches to seaports;

-The Coordinating Council on Trans-Siberian Transportation (CCTT) and Russian Railways are preparing a concept for Trans-Siberian traffic down to 2020 which provides for:
+The Coordinating Council on Trans-Siberian Transportation (CCTT) and Russian Railways are preparing a concept for Trans-Siberian traffic to 2020 which provides for:

-- the further development of transport links between Asia, Russia, CIS and Central and Eastern Europe, Scandinavia and the Baltics.
+- the further development of transport links between Asia, Russia, the CIS and Central and Eastern Europe, Scandinavia and the Baltics.